aaryba/sift/README.md

 ```
 Suggestion : To avoid conflict with other python versions and packages, it is recommended to use anaconda environment manager.

-If the user is using anacoda, then this one line command can be run on the conda termnial and from inside the project folder.
+If the user is using anaconda, then this one line command can be run on the conda termnial and from inside the project folder.

 - This will create a new python 3.10 environment named "sift"
-- Then activate that environemnt
+- Then activate that environment
 - Then install all the application dependencies in the requirements.txt
 ```
 conda create --name sift python=3.10 -y && conda activate sift && pip install -r requirements.txt